Quantum eigenvalue processing: Fourier coefficients generation

 Suppose we have a function $h:[a,b]\rightarrow\mathbb C$ with max-norm $\norm{h}_{\max,[a,b]}$ that is $\mu_h$-Lipschitz continuous such that $\abs{h(z)-h(w)}\leq\mu_h\abs{z-w}$ for all $z,w\in[a,b]$.
 Our goal here is to construct a block encoding of the Riemann integral

+This is achieved by approximating the integral with a Riemann sum which can then be implemented using standard techniques.
+Here we include a description of this block encoding for completeness.
 To this end, let us first describe the oracular access model for the input function $h$.
 We assume that the input register takes $n_{\text{in}}$ values, and two output registers take ($n_{\text{Abs}}+1$) and $n_{\text{Arg}}$ values, holding the absolute value and argument of $h$ respectively.
 Then we introduce the oracles

 Here, we segment $[a,b]$ into $n_{\text{in}}$ subintervals labeled by $s=0,1,\ldots,n_{\text{in}}-1$, so that $a+\frac{b-a}{n_{\text{in}}}s$ approximately represents a general number from $[a,b]$.
 The absolute value $\abs{h\left(a+\frac{b-a}{n_{\text{in}}}s\right)}$ is normalized by the max-norm $\norm{h}_{\max,[a,b]}$, so that $\mathbf{Floor}\left(n_{\text{Abs}}\frac{\abs{h\left(a+\frac{b-a}{n_{\text{in}}}s\right)}}{\norm{h}_{\max,[a,b]}}\right)=0,1,\ldots,n_{\text{Abs}}$ can be held by the first output register.
 Similarly, the argument $\mathbf{Arg}\left(h\left(a+\frac{b-a}{n_{\text{in}}}s\right)\right)\in[0,2\pi)$ is normalized by $2\pi$, so that $\mathbf{Floor}\left(n_{\text{Arg}}\frac{\mathbf{Arg}\left(h\left(a+\frac{b-a}{n_{\text{in}}}s\right)\right)}{2\pi}\right)=0,1,\ldots,n_{\text{Arg}}-1$ can be represented in the second output register.
 Note that the value of max-norm $\norm{h}_{\max,[a,b]}$ can often be efficiently computed to arbitrary precision on a classical computer.
 But our method still works if the exact value of max-norm is replaced by its upper bound $\alpha_{h,\max}\geq\norm{h}_{\max,[a,b]}$.
 We now implement the block encoding as follows.